À la carte

 On the menu, with each dish separately priced.

 This is a French term, literally translated as 'according to the card' (the 'card' is the menu card).
-This applies to meals which are ordered in a restaurant as separate items, each with a specified price, as distinct from a 'table d'hôte' meal, which has a fixed inclusive price.
+This applies to meals that are ordered in a restaurant as separate items, each with a specified price, as distinct from a 'table d'hôte' meal, which has a fixed inclusive price.

 The date of the earliest French usage isn't known.
-In English the first citation is Joseph Sherer's, Notes and Reflections During a Ramble in Germany, 1826:
+In English the first citation is Joseph Sherer's Notes and Reflections During a Ramble in Germany, 1826: